 See our How It Works page for more info.

-On Ancestry.com under the name of your Tree there is an option called “Tree Settings”.
+On Ancestry.com under the name of your tree there is an option called “Tree Settings”.
 From here you can send an email inviting us to see your tree.
-Please send your invite to hello@traceyourpast.com with a guest role.
-For a visual reference click here.
+Please send your invitation to hello@traceyourpast.com with a guest role.

 See our How It Works page for more info.